 All of these questions need to be answered before you accept any kind of proposal or searching around on how to buy an engagement ring.
 Most people get scared thinking too hard about the future and what it will bring.
 You have to be in it for the long haul or not at ll.
 One minute you are excited you are engaged, then it hits you like a brick that you will be with the same person all the time.

 The third big issue that often comes up is money.
 When it comes to money, happiness can turn to a disaster.
 Whoever you decided to get engaged to make sure you both are on the same page when it comes to money.
 Bills can destroy an engagement – and they can certainly destroy a marriage.
 Is your other half good with handling money or do they constantly rack up bills?
 Are they good at paying bills on time and how responsible are they?
 It’s at this time you start getting closer and looking a little bit more into each other’s financial health.
 We all have bills to pay.
 There is no sense in marrying someone who ignores bills.

 Financial health is the fourth thing to consider as it can be one of the biggest reasons couples find themselves single again.
 Try to talk to each other freely about money and see where you fall.
 Share your income statement, taxes and bills that you need to pay before you get engaged.

-You should never accept an engagement when you know good and well that you’ve got thousands of dollars of debt in credit cards.
-This can be a disaster if you never share this information.
+You should never accept an engagement when you’re hiding the fact that you’ve got thousands of dollars of debt in credit cards.
+And what about your new partner: what do you know about their financial health?
 Further, if you have gotten this far when it comes to getting engaged, you should have already known about the other person’s financial habits.
 If you can exchange credit reports, you shouldn’t be exchanging vows.